 What about punctures/repairs along the route?

-Welcome Home will have two fully equipped vans as repair units along with motor bike units as repair personnel travelling the route throughout the day.
-It is advised that you have your own puncture repair kit with you.
+There will be two mechanical support vans along the route should you have difficulty.
+However, it is advised that you have your own puncture repair kit or spare tyres with you.

-What about food & drink throughout the day?
+What about food and drink throughout the day?